aleksgeorgi/Databases-FinalProject/README.md

 ## Project 3 Goal:

 Database Design and Implementation.
-Take flat file from the QueensClassSchedule backup file and create a normalized database with appropriate schemas and table relationships.
+Take flat file from the QueensClassSchedule backup file and create a 3NF database with appropriate schemas and table relationships.
 Then create 10 queries of varying complexity to test the database.

 ## Team Members: